EtishaGarg/EtishaGarg/README.md

 - 👋 Hi, I’m @EtishaGarg
-- 👀 I’m interested in new technology
+- 👀 I’m interested in new technologies
 - 🌱 I’m currently learning Blockchain
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : gargetisha@gmail.com